rob040/SmartEVSE-3/docs/operation.md

+# LCD Screen Buttons control
-# Improved Start/Stop Functionality via LCD Screen
+### Start/Stop Functionality via LCD Screen Buttons

 * Pressing the "O" button for longer than 2 seconds will open the Menu screen.
 * Pressing the "<" button for less than 2 seconds will toggle between Smart and Solar modes.
 * Pressing the "<" button for longer than 2 seconds will deny access, setting the mode to "Off" and stopping charging.
 * Pressing the ">" button for longer than 2 seconds will grant access, activating the previously set mode and resuming charging.

-Simultaneously pressing both "<" and ">" buttons will refresh the LCD screen.
+* Simultaneously pressing both "<" and ">" buttons will refresh the LCD screen.

+### Locking the LCD Screen Buttons

+The Buttons below the LCD screen can be locked/unlocked.
+This may be usefull when unauthorized local control is a possibility.
+* By pressing both the "O" and ">" buttons at power-up, or
+* By checking/unchecking the LCDLock box in the webserver screen.
+There is no indication on the LCD when the lock is active.

 ---